MEMELANG

 [uncle]Bob [mother]Cindy

-To search for A values that match at least one of multiple statements, the special =tn (where n is a whole number) value serves as an OR operator.
+To search for A values that match at least one of multiple statements, the OR operator |n (where n is a whole number) is added to the end of the statements.
 All statements with the same n value are grouped into an OR clause.
 The query below searches for people whose uncle is Bob and whose mother is Dana or Cindy:

 Logic

-Memelang encodes a logical "if/then" statement with a wildcard node operator in the middle of the statement.
-If relation to the left of the wildcard node are satisfied for a given node, then the relation to the right is true.
+Memelang encodes a logical statements with an >> implication operator.
+If the relation to the left of the implication operator is true, then the relation to the right is also true.
 For example, "if a person is at least 1 meter tall, then they may ride the rollercoaster" is encoded:

-1.0 <= meter[-height][rideRollercoaster]allow = t
+[height]meter >= 1.0 >> [rideRollercoaster]allow = t

 Alice[height]meter = 1.6